jlutteringer/jlutteringer.github.io/Tabletop RPG/Dungeons & Dragons/Campaigns/Stormlord/Chapters/Chapter 3 - Cataclysm.md

 Give the players an opportunity to speak.

 > One of these brave souls is not here today.
 Steve Silversky, a ranger from Tectus, and a lover of the outdoors, made the ultimate sacrifice for our Republic.
 I have personally comissioned a memorial in his likeness by our most talented stonesmith - to be constructed right here on the palace lawn.
 May Lathandar guide his soul unto a glorius new dawn.
-He is represented here by his family friends - Simeon Silversky and Florial Starflower - please give them your heartfelt condolences and sacrifice.
+He is survived here by his family friends - Simeon Silversky and Florial Starflower - please give them your heartfelt condolences and thanks for Mr. Silversky's unyielding dedication to this great Republic.

 > Let us embrace Silversky's sacrifice.
 Let us cement his heroism in our minds, honor his memory, and cast aside our divisions.
-Today we are are Orlesian.
-Today we are all citizens of the Republic and as citizens, so we say: "Victory or death!
+Today we are all Orlesian.
+Today, we are all citizens of the Republic - so we say: "Victory or death!
 For Verns!
 For Orleans!
 And for the Republic!"

 ## The Calm